Camino del Norte Day 15: Santander to Santillana del Mar

 Walking on pavement

 As I was crossing the bridge over A-67, I felt a blister on my left foot burst.
-My eyes smarted from the sudden sting of it.
-As soon as I was across the bridge, I sat down near a grove of pine trees and pulled off my boot.
-Another pilgrim came by and said something sympathetically in Spanish, but there wasn’t much he could do.
-After giving my foot some fresh air, I used the last of my bandages to patch up the blistered area.
-I had read that it’s generally better to let blisters on your feet drain naturally… but now I had second thoughts.
+My eyes smarted from the unexpected sting, and I hobbled, pathetically, to the other side of the bridge.
+As soon as I was across, I sat down in grove of pine trees and pulled off my boot.
+Another pilgrim walked by, took a sympathetic look at my foot, and said something in Spanish, but there wasn’t much he could do.
+I used the last of my bandages to patch up the blistered area and then kept going.
+I read it’s generally better to let blisters on your feet drain naturally… but now I had second thoughts.
+Ouch.

 Cantabrian landscape